IntersectMBO/cardano-node/doc/getting-started/install.md

 Cardano uses a custom fork of `libsodium` which exposes some internal functions and adds some other new functions.
 This fork lives in [https://github.com/input-output-hk/libsodium](https://github.com/input-output-hk/libsodium).
-Users can choose to either install that custom version of `libsodium` or otherwise tell `cabal` to use a ported version included in Cardano crypto libraries.
+Users need to install that custom version of `libsodium` with the following steps.

-The C code is merely a port of the bits missing in a normal `libsodium` installation, so it should be as performant as installing the custom `libsodium` fork.

-##### Installing the custom libsodium

 Create a working directory for your builds: